Tanami/libssq/README.md

 ## How to use it

-Up to this day, 3 different queries are supported :
+Up to this day, these 3 main queries are supported :
 - `A2S_INFO`: retrieves information about the server
 - `A2S_PLAYER`: retrieves information about the players
 - `A2S_RULES`: retrieves the server's rules